Craige B. Champion: Publications and reception

-Champion has particular research interests in Imperialism and Empire in Ancient Greece and Rome and Democracy, Ancient and Modern.
+Champion has particular research interests in Imperialism and Empire in Ancient Greece and Rome as well as Democracy, Ancient and Modern.
 He is the editor of Roman Imperialism: Readings and Sources (Oxford: Wiley-Blackwell, 2004), a successful sourcebook which has gone through six printings (first published in 2004 and still in print).
 He is also the editor for the topic of Roman Imperialism, for Oxford Bibliographies On-Line.

 Current projects

 Champion is currently finishing up two large projects, a new book titled Citizen and Empire in Democratic Athens, Republican Rome, and Twenty-First Century America, and a two-volume, critical edition of Polybius titled, The Landmark Edition of Polybius' Histories.